-Boudhanath Stupa is another famous place from the list of heritage sites of Nepal.
+Boudhanath Stupa is another famous place on the list of heritage sites of Nepal.
 It holds great value for the Buddhist followers.
 We may see many people from across the world, visiting Boudhanath and paying their homage.
 The Licchavi King Shivadev set up this Stupa in the fifth century.
 This Stupa is one of the biggest Buddhist Stupa in the globe.
 Mostly Buddhist people occupy the nearby area.
-And there are more than forty monasteries at proximity.
+And there are more than forty monasteries in proximity.
 The locals, tourists as well as pilgrims, come to this site each day.
-You shall find monks chanting, pigeons feeding on grains, enchanting smell of incense sticks, people spinning prayer wheels with reverence in Boudhanath premises.
+You shall find monks chanting, pigeons feeding on grains, the enchanting smell of incense sticks, and people spinning prayer wheels with reverence on Boudhanath premises.
 Immerse yourself in the harmony of the moment and savour the tranquillity.

 8. Bhaktapur Durbar Square

 Bhaktapur city is the oldest city in Nepal.
-And the Bhaktapur Durbar Square is one of the most former palaces at Kathmandu.
+The Bhaktapur Durbar Square is one of the most former palaces in Kathmandu.
 This city is twelve kilometres from Kathmandu on the eastern side.
-The durbar square showcase the excellent craftsmanship and architectural excellence of Nepal.
+The Durbar square showcases the excellent craftsmanship and architectural excellence of Nepal.
 The four squares in Bhaktapur include Taumadhi Square, Durbar Square, Pottery Square, and Dattatreya Square.
 Bhaktapur is one of the notable heritage sites of Nepal.
-The golden gate, lions gate, Statue of King Bhupatindra, Art gallery, fifty-five windowed Malla palace, and the Nyatapola temple are the essential elements to observe and relish.
-It is one of the most famous UNESCO world heritage sites in Nepal.
+The Golden Gate, lions gate, Statue of King Bhupatindra, Art gallery, fifty-five windowed Malla palace, and the Nyatapola temple are the essential elements to observe and relish.
+It is one of the most famous UNESCO World Heritage sites in Nepal.